magfest/magwest2-site/site/content/pages/about.md

 This year, we host our second annual MAGWest aiming to embrace the community and culture of music and video games on the west coast.

-## We'll see you out there in Santa Clara, CA on August 10th-12th, 2018.
+## We'll see you out there in Santa Clara, CA, on August 10–12, 2018.